 - The incident was an accident; or

-- The alleged victim falsely accused the defendant of domestic abuse
+- The alleged victim falsely accused you of domestic abuse

 Then if the D.A. drops the assault charge, the DV enhancement automatically disappears.

-To specifically eliminate a DV enhancement under Colorado criminal law, the defendant can show that the accuser was never in an intimate relationship with him/her.
-Perhaps the accuser falsely claimed to be involved with the defendant.
-Or perhaps the police officer wrongly presumed they were together.
+To specifically eliminate a DV enhancement under Colorado criminal law, you can show that the accuser was never in an intimate relationship with you.
+Perhaps the accuser falsely claimed to be involved with you.
+Or perhaps the police officer wrongly presumed you were together.

 Possible evidence that may show there was no intimacy includes: